Soul Doctor: Synopsis

-This coming of age story of courage and inspiring perseverance opens in 1960s Vienna, where Shlomo Carlebach is giving a concert, having returned to the city for the first time in decades, and then transitions back in time to Nazi-occupied Austria when Shlomo, as a child, witnessed the murder of a Jewish man singing in the streets.
+This coming-of-age story of courage and inspiring perseverance opens in 1960s Vienna, where Shlomo Carlebach is giving a concert, having returned to the city for the first time in decades, and then transitions back in time to Nazi-occupied Austria when Shlomo, as a child, witnessed the murder of a Jewish man singing in the streets.
 This experience causes Shlomo to make a pledge to always stand up for freedom of expression through music.
-To escape persecution, the Carlebach family moves to the Upper West Side in New York City where Shlomo is a Yeshiva student studying the Talmud and memorizing the Torah, following his father's footsteps to become a Rabbi.
+To escape persecution, the Carlebach family moves to the Upper West Side in New York City where Shlomo is a Yeshiva student studying the Talmud and memorizing the Torah, following in his father's footsteps to become a Rabbi.

-Shlomo's path soon changes when he meets the legendary jazz singer Nina Simone in a Greenwich Village night club.
+Shlomo's path soon changes when he meets legendary jazz singer Nina Simone in a Greenwich Village night club.
 She not only teaches him about her gospel and jazz musical roots, but also recounts how her people, like Jews in Europe at the time, were being persecuted in the U.S. Inspired by the music of Simone, Shlomo begins to break Orthodox tradition by obtaining a guitar.
 He is soon writing songs and playing his music for audiences including women and non-Jews in clubs around New York City.
 Shlomo embraces pop music and hippiedom over established scholasticism despite ramifications within his family.
-In the late '60s he moved to Haight-Ashbury in San Francisco where a "House of Love and Prayer" becomes his home with a following that keeps growing.
-During this period he played concerts alongside acts such as Bob Dylan, the Grateful Dead, Pete Seeger and Jefferson Airplane.
+In the late 1960s he moved to Haight-Ashbury in San Francisco where a "House of Love and Prayer" becomes his home with a following that keeps growing.
+During this period he played alongside acts such as Bob Dylan, the Grateful Dead, Pete Seeger, and Jefferson Airplane.

 He and Nina Simone end the show back in Vienna, performing a concert in memory of the Jewish singer he saw gunned down in the street by Nazis.

-Shlomo's inspired life was driven by his talent, heart and optimism.
-His inspirational message is clearly heard through his own songs throughout Soul Doctor, an uplifting musical for people of all ages, religions and backgrounds.
+Shlomo's inspired life was driven by his talent, heart, and optimism.
+His inspirational message is clearly heard through his own songs throughout Soul Doctor, an uplifting musical for audiences of all ages, religions, and backgrounds.
 His personal pledge to stand up for freedom of expression through the power of music soars with the spirit instilled in him from lessons learned throughout his unique and interesting life.

 Productions

 New Orleans (2010)

-Soul Doctor debuted at Le Petit Theatre du Vieux Carre in New Orleans on November 8, 2010 following previews in New York City.
+Soul Doctor debuted at Le Petit Theatre du Vieux Carre in New Orleans on November 8, 2010, following previews in New York City.